Everything You Need to Know to Visit Lake Atitlan

 Swim in Lake Atitlan

-The nicest area we found to swim in was on the other side of the lake in San Marcos.
-Cerro Tzankujil is a nature reserve with sheltered swimming areas and crystal clear waters.
-You’ll also find walking trails, places to sit and chill out and gaze open-jawed at the volcanoes across from you.
-There’s even a wooden platform built on the edge of a cliff you can jump off.
-Entrance to the nature reserve is 15Q (less than 2 USD).
+The nicest area we swam in was in San Marcos.
+Cerro Tzankujil is a nature reserve with sheltered swimming areas and crystal-clear waters.
+You’ll also find walking trails, places to sit and relax and gaze open-jawed at the volcanoes across from you.
+There’s even a wooden platform built on the edge of a cliff where you can jump into the water.
+Entrance to the nature reserve is 20Q (3 USD).

 Shop at Chichicastenango

-Chichi Market is most famous for its textiles, especially huipils.
-These are traditional garments worn by indigenous females in Guatemala.
+Chichi Market is most famous for its textiles, especially huipils; traditional garments worn by indigenous females in Guatemala.

 The market is open every day with the main days and extended opening hours being on Thursdays and Sundays.
 There are tourist shuttles to take you to the market but for the most authentic experience, take the local “chicken buses”.